 We developed a new call to action – ‘joining the dots between innovation, policy and practice’ and developed an engaging visual language that could be used across a range of activities – on their website, through reports and policy notes and in social media.

-'We love the guide, it's really really useful to have this as non-design experts and it will enable us to make best use of the design assets and get the branding right.'
+‘We love the guide.
+As non-design experts it will enable us to make best use of the design assets and get the branding right‘

 – Alexandra Ziemann, Senior Research Fellow, CHIR